 - Date October 23, 2017

-What Curry doesn’t get to in his video is explaining why wearing a pair of these oblong shades will boost the wearer’s clout.
+What Curry doesn’t do in his video is explain why wearing a pair of these oblong shades will boost the wearer’s clout.
 Clout in itself remains a relatively abstract concept that is difficult to quantify.
-First employed by Chicago-based journalist Mike Royko in the 1960s to describe the influence wielded by powerful figures in business and politics, ‘clout’ has now trickled down to be possessable by the everyman, denoting one’s influence on his or her surrounding (and often online) community.
+First employed by Chicago-based journalist Mike Royko in the 1960s to describe the influence wielded by powerful figures in business and politics, "clout" has now trickled down to be possessed by the everyman, denoting one’s influence on his or her surrounding (and often online) community.

 Perhaps the style’s clout-bolstering powers are due to contemporary rappers’ affinity for the style, resurrecting the sunglasses from its role as an artifact of grunge music and fashion and finding a new place for them within the streetwear realm.
-A seven-page-long thread on notable Kanye West forum Kanyetothe created in August is dedicated to investigating the origins of clout goggles, with members offering up culprits—while Denzel Curry christened the sunglasses, he didn’t set the trend.
-Some credit the trend’s foundation to Lil Yachty’s April 2016 interview on CNN, in which he thanks Lil B for turning him on to Bernie Sanders and is rarely seen without a pair of clout goggles on, regardless of whether he is indoors or outside.
-Others insist on Ian Connor, A$AP Bari, Offset or Wiz Khalifa in his 2015 music video for “The Play.”
+A seven-page-long thread on notable Kanye West forum Kanyetothe is dedicated to investigating the origins of clout goggles, with members offering up culprits.
+Denzel Curry christened the sunglasses, he didn’t set the trend.
+Some credit the trend’s foundation to Lil Yachty’s April 2016 interview on CNN, in which he thanks Lil B for turning him on to Bernie Sanders.
+Others insist it starts with Ian Connor, A$AP Bari, Offset or even Wiz Khalifa in his 2015 music video for “The Play”.

-While rappers may be flexing clout goggles in all sincerity, it’s impossible to ignore that clout goggles have quickly become meme fodder at its best and an emblem of being dressed by the internet at its worst.
-“In a short amount of time, Clout Goggles has become shorthand for a style favored by fame-hungry rappers and Internet-based ‘creative’ types chasing followers,” Jake Woolf wrote in GQ.
-“They've become as ubiquitous among a certain subset of stylish guys as souvenir jackets, side-stripe track pants, suede Chelsea boots, and any other number of left-of-center menswear items currently clogging Instagram #influencer feeds.”
+While rappers may be flexing clout goggles in all sincerity, it’s impossible to ignore that clout goggles have quickly become meme fodder at best... and an emblem of being dressed by the internet at worst.
+“In a short amount of time, Clout Goggles have become shorthand for a style favored by fame-hungry rappers and Internet-based ‘creative’ types chasing followers,” Jake Woolf wrote in GQ.
+“They've become as ubiquitous among a certain subset of stylish guys as souvenir jackets, side-stripe track pants, suede Chelsea boots and any other number of left-of-center menswear items currently clogging Instagram #influencer feeds.”

 Clout goggles may be a meme, but the reputation appears to have done little to harm sales.
 On Google, a generic input for “clout goggles” yields more suggested phrases that others have searched: “clout goggles cheap”; “clout goggles for sale”; “clout goggles price” and “where to buy clout goggles” are but a few that pop up, reflecting the sunglasses’ impenetrable popularity.
-Their quick spread can also be attributed to their accessibility across budgets compared to the equally-memed Gucci belt, being sold on Alibaba (under $2) and Acne Studios ($320) alike.
-For the same price as a fidget spinner, you could get your very own pair of clout goggles!
+Their quick spread can also be attributed to their accessibility across budgets compared to the equally-memed Gucci belt; with the clout goggle silhouete finding a home among anonymous internet wholesalers (under $2) and with brands like Acne Studios practically every budget can handle its very own pair of clout goggles.

 Additionally, wearable memes are, bizarrely enough, respectable wardrobe pieces.
 In an age where sincerity and vulnerability are considered lame, wearing something with meme status is like wearing your aloofness and cynicism on your sleeve—or, in the case of clout goggles, perched on top of your nose bridge—while simultaneously demonstrating your mastery of internet humor.

 While meme status may boost the product’s notoriety, it also dooms it to an equally short lifecycle.
-The moment Skepta posted a photograph of himself suited up in Craig Green’s collaboration with Moncler, the designers’ work was sentenced to rot alongside the “man’s not hot” meme.
+The moment Skepta posted a photograph of himself suited up in Craig Green’s collaboration with Moncler, the designers’ collaboration was sentenced to infamy alongside the “Man's Not Hot” meme.
 When Gucci belts became the punchline of Twitter comedy, it became impossible to wear one because you genuinely enjoy the design—to everyone else, you just look like you’ve fallen prey to internet humor.
-The resurfacing of clout goggles could be metaphoric for hip hop and rock’s symbiotic relationship, but to analyze it as such seems like a reach at this point.
+The resurfacing of clout goggles could be metaphoric for hip-hop and rock’s symbiotic relationship, but to analyze it as such seems like a reach at this point.